Becksteinlab/lammps/doc/src/pair_mbx.rst

 Description
 """""""""""

 The MBX (Many-Body eXpansion) software is a C++ library that provides access to many-body energy (MB-nrg) potential energy functions, such as the MB-pol water model.
-Developed over the past decade, these potential energy functions integrate physics-based and machine-learned many-body terms trained on electronic structure data calculated at the “gold standard” coupled-cluster level of theory. :ref:`(Gupta) <Gupta>`
+Developed over the past decade, these potential energy functions integrate physics-based and machine-learned many-body terms trained on electronic structure data calculated at the "gold standard" coupled-cluster level of theory. :ref:`(Gupta) <Gupta3>`

 This pair_style instructs LAMMPS to call the `MBX library <_mbxwebsite>`_ in order to simulate MB-nrg models such as MB-pol.
 This pair_style must be used in conjunction with the :doc:`fix mbx <fix_mbx>` command.

 The MBX library code development is available at `https://github.com/paesanilab/MBX <https://github.com/paesanilab/MBX>`_.